Porpoise Song

 "Porpoise Song" is a song written by Gerry Goffin and Carole King and performed by the Monkees as the theme song for their 1968 film Head and its accompanying soundtrack album.
-The single version contains an extended instrumental outro not included on the album version or in either of the song's appearances in Head.
-The song also appears on several Monkees greatest-hits albums.

-Film appearance
+Background and composition

 In the Monkees' 1968 feature film Head, the song appears at the beginning and end of the production in two variations on the same scene.
 At the start of the film, the group are being chased, running onto a bridge.
 In an attempt to escape, Dolenz jumps from the bridge as the others look on in shock.
 As Dolenz sinks, he is saved from drowning by a couple of beautiful mermaids.
 At the end of the film, the other members follow Dolenz and jump or fall from the bridge.
 As they appear to swim to shore, the camera zooms out, revealing them to be trapped in a large glass tank of water which is driven away on the back of a truck.
 Footage in both sequences is extensively solarized.

-Background

 Micky Dolenz provides the double-tracked vocals, except for the "goodbye, goodbye" part of the chorus which is sung by Davy Jones.
 A mix of organ riffs, cello, double bass, woodwinds, and horns float in and out of the song.
 Chimes, tubular bells and various aquatic sound effects can also be heard.
 The lyrics call into question the Monkees' prefabricated image and reflect their desire for creative freedom and authenticity, including a veiled reference to Dolenz’ childhood work on the television series Circus Boy.

 The song was recorded on February 26, 28 and 29 of 1968, with Goffin producing.
 Andrew Sandoval, author of The Monkees: The Day-by-Day Story of the 60s TV Pop Sensation, considered it "the most elaborate production ever for a Monkees recording."

 Bob Rafelson, the co-creator of the Monkees television series and director of Head, recalled:

 Carole King was living in an apartment building on Sunset Boulevard, and I went to her apartment every day, and we would sit and we would talk.
 That song was critical to me.
 'A face, a voice, an overdub has no choice.'
 In other words, the whole synthetic process of making the Monkees' records was about to be [examined] in the movie.
 They are constantly being picked up, used, transplanted, subjected to influence by the [guru], by the war, by the media, and all of these things are exposed.
 They are always [portrayed] as the victims of their own fame.
 That's what I chose to make the movie about...

 It was Carole or Gerry's idea to record live porpoise sounds and use them on the track.
 That's what you hear [at the end of the song].
 I just thought that they were the appropriate people.
 It is far and away my favorite Monkees' song.